 The geographical designations employed in this document do not imply the expression of any opinion whatsoever on the part of the CITES Secretariat or the United Nations Environment Programme concerning the legal status of any country, territory, or area, or concerning the delimitation of its frontiers or boundaries.
-The responsibility for the contents of the document rests exclusively with its author.
+The responsibility for the contents of the document rests exclusively with its author included in the work of the working group following its formal establishment at SC65.
+The document includes several recommendations for the Standing Committee to consider at SC65.